kawalpemilu/upload.kawalpemilu.org/README.md

 In addition to the total spending above:

 * The website https://upload.kawalpemilu.org development was started on Jan 7, 2019 and ended on July 7, 2019.
   Felix Halim uses his spare time to slowly build the frontend and backend and incremental updates and maintenance.
   This is about 2-3 months full time software engineering job.

-* The website https://kawalpemilu.org development was started on XXX - YYY.
-This is about X days frontend job.
+* The website https://kawalpemilu.org development was started on March 28, 2019.
+  This is about 1 month full time frontend job.
+  The development is led by Fajran Iman Rusadi in his spare time with contributions from three other people.

 * Development on the KawalC1 verification bot was started July 2014, resumed February 10, 2019 and ended around July 2019.
-Roughly half a year FTE was spent on its development.
+  Sam Theisens spent roughly half a year FTE on its development.

 * Relawan hours spent can be estimated on the number of uploads for C1 plano.

 * Moderators hours spent can be estimated on the number of photos they digitized.
   There are at least 802K * 2 photos.
-A photo may be digitized with different speeds (2 seconds with auto-fill, 5 seconds without autofill, 30 seconds for BAWASLU).
+  A photo may be digitized with different speeds
+  (2 seconds with auto-fill, 5 seconds without autofill, 30 seconds for BAWASLU).
   Let's take an average of 10 seconds to digitize a photo.
   There's also a transition time between photos about another 5 seconds.
   Thus in total, the moderators spent around (1.64M + 224K) * 2 * 15 seconds = 324 days.
   This cost is spread unevenly over 700+ moderators according to scoreboards.

 * Admins hours spent is harder to measure.
   They constantly seek errors / discrepancy in the data.
   Each action they take may cost several minutes.
   For example, moving digitized photos to its correct location, fix errors in the entered data, review sum mismatch and decide according to the 8 rules.
   There are about 30K TPS with "problems".
   Assuming each TPS requires about 5 minutes to be resolved, the admins spent around 30K * 5 mins = 104 days.
   This cost is spread unevenly over 67 admins according to scoreboards.
   The most time-consuming part is comparing the digitization result from our system with KPU and decide who is at fault.

 ## How many errors found by the public?